EMDR Therapy for Adults When Talk Therapy Hasn't Worked

 Coping strategies manage symptoms, but don’t release the trauma embedded in the body

-Old survival patterns — fight, flight, freeze, or over-control—continue automatically
+Old survival patterns — fight, flight, freeze, emotional disconnection, over-control, or people-pleasing — continue automatically

 When trauma has shaped your nervous system over years, relief is often temporary unless the body and mind both integrate the experience.
 This is why you might feel like therapy has “hit a ceiling,” no matter how hard you’ve tried.